primevprotocol/docs-builder-boost/src/routes/docs/[...2]Providers/[...2]buildermodifications/+page.md

 #### Step 1b.
 Primev auth Token

 The **primev auth token** is used to authorize and authenticate the builder instance.
-This is to ensure only your builders can post payloads to Boost.
+This is to ensure only your block builders can post payloads to builder-boost.

 The following link showcases the necessary modifications to set up the Primev Auth Token: